 A. Amendment of Bylaws

 The Executive Committee is required to perform an annual review of the Region’s Bylaws.
 If changes are necessary, the Chair will convene an ad-hoc committee to include at least (2) members of the Executive Committee to: 1) review the requested/required changes, and 2) develop a draft of the revised Bylaws, if needed.
-Revisions to the Bylaws will be vetted by the Executive Committee to ensure that they are in accordance with these Administrative Policies and submitted to the National Organization for approval.
+Revisions to the Bylaws will be vetted by the Executive Committee to ensure that they are in accordance with these Administrative Procedures and submitted to the National Organization for approval.
 Once the final draft has passed a 2/3 vote of the Executive Committee and approved by the National Organization, the Bylaws will be presented to the Region III membership for vote.